 RedZone is offered through a variety of outlets currently and starts off as low as just $5 per month through the NFL app, but that option restricts viewing to just your smartphone.
 In order to watch this option on your TV or laptop, AirPlay may be an option, but your phone will be useless and you have to have compatible devices.
 FuboTV offers RedZone at $64 monthly after a seven day trial to start; it’s not the most cost-efficient means.

-Several cable providers also allow a subscription to RedZone for an added fee, including:
+Several cable and streaming providers also allow a subscription to RedZone for an added fee, including:

 DirecTV holds exclusive rights to the NFL Sunday Ticket, which offers access to all out of market games as well as RedZone, but that will set you back nearly $300 a season.
 All other cable outlets allow subscriptions to RedZone through extended packages ranging from $50 to $150.